 A note on terminology: in large carillon bells, it is often the case that the frequency heard as the defining pitch is not the lowest frequency audible in the tone.
 Bell makers sometimes use the term prime tone for this defining frequency.
 Similarly, outside of the world of bells this can be a useful term for a complex tone’s perceived pitch-defining frequency.
 It’s particularly apropos in cases where that frequency is not the lowest frequency present, since in such cases the other commonly used word, fundamental, isn’t quite right and might cause confusion.

 Here’s a related demonstration that I’ve occasionally bored entertained people with.
 Unlike the previous example in which we talked about trying to get lower and lower pitches from a vibrating body, this one looks at what happens when you progressively raise the pitch.
-I have an instrument called What-a-Shame [add link] which amounts to a mechanism for continuously varying the length of a narrow rod of spring steel held rigidly at one end.
+I have an instrument called What-a-Shame which amounts to a mechanism for continuously varying the length of a narrow rod of spring steel held rigidly at one end.
 It’s analogous to a single tine on a kalimba, but variable in length from a maximum of close to three feet down to less than an inch.
 If you start with set this rod at full length and pluck the end — well, you can’t really pluck the end because at that length it’s too bendy and floppy for a pluck-like motion.
 But if you press the end downward and release, then it will start to swing up and down.
-This is basically the same thing that any other kalimba tine does when you pluck (press down and release), but in this case the frequency is very low — countably slow, in fact; maybe two or three cycles per second.
+This is basically the same thing that any other kalimba tine does when you pluck (press down and release), but in this case the frequency is very low — countably slow, in fact; maybe one or two cycles per second.
 Of course that’s well below the hearing range; much too low to hear.
 But if instead you use a fingernail to pluck nearer the mounting point, then you do hear something: a gong-like tone with several frequencies present.
 Maybe your ear will hear one of the frequencies as the defining pitch, giving you something to latch on to as the prime tone, or perhaps the blend of tones will strike you as being a gong-like sound with no one defining pitch.
 The frequencies that make up this gong tone arise from several modes of vibration from among the many that are present in the rod.
 They are those which happen, at this particular rod length, to be near the heart of the hearing range and strong enough to dominate the listener’s perception.

 Suppose you now start repeatedly plucking near the mounting point while at the same time gradually shortening the rod.
 The gong-like tone you originally heard starts to rise in pitch as the rod gets shorter — that is, all the frequencies associated with the several contributing modes of vibration proceed to get higher.
 But then an interesting thing happens.
 At the start your ear naturally tracks that original gong-tone as it rises in pitch.
 But soon, at the edge of your consciousness, a lower tone begins to make its presence felt.
 As you continue to make the rod shorter and all the pitches continue to rise, this lower tone becomes increasingly noticeable, until at some point your ear no longer tracks the original tone as its focal point for pitch, but turns its attention instead to this new one as it moves into the heart of the hearing range.
 The switch to this new prime is made unconsciously, but if you listen well, carefully tracking your own perceptual processes, you can catch it happening.
 This new prime is, of course, the pitch associated with another of the rod’s many modes of vibration, rising from subsonic obscurity into the the range of audibility.
 As you continue repeatedly plucking while you shortening the rod, this process — that of the ear shifting its focus to new lower modes as one after another rises into prominence– happens repeatedly.
 Eventually, as the rod is shortened to just a few inches long, the lowest of the modes comes into play, rises through the range and finally disappears skyward as the rod shortens to an inch or less.
 With no further lower modes to be heard, the game is over.
-This last, lowest mode is the one commonly called the fundamental; it’s the same mode, in fact, that was swinging inaudibly at two or three cycles per second at the start of the process.
+This last, lowest mode is the one commonly called the fundamental; it’s the same mode, in fact, that was swinging inaudibly at one or two cycles per second at the start of the process.

 Back once again to the title of this essay: what you’ve just heard is each of a series of progressively lower modes passing through the window of audibility as the rod is shortened causing all of the modes to rise.